 - The Greek community consistently has a higher cumulative GPA than non-affiliated students.

-- Order of Omega and Gamma Sigma Alpha are Greek Honors Societies that recognize outstanding fraternity men and sorority women for their leadership and academic achievements.
+- Order of Omega is a Greek Honors Society that recognizes outstanding fraternity men and sorority women for their leadership and academic achievements.

 Are Greek-affiliated students involved on campus?